 What do information security policies do?

-Information security policies are usually the result of risk assessments, in which vulnerabilities are identified and safeguards are chosen.
+Specific information security policies result from the risk assessments, in which vulnerabilities are identified and safeguards are chosen.

-Each policy will address a specific risk and define the steps that the organisation must take to mitigate it.
+Each policy will address a risk, or group of related risks, and define the organisation’s approach to mitigating it.

 For the threat of phishing, for example, the policy should explain what phishing is and instruct employees on who to contact if they suspect they’ve received a phishing scam.